zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ## Recipes for the Resource Type

 Radius supports Recipes in both Bicep and Terraform.
-Create a `recipes` directory under your resource type directory, and add platform-specific subdirectories for each IaC language you want to support.
+Create a `recipes` directory under your Resource Type directory, and add platform-specific subdirectories for each IaC language you want to support.

  - Familiarize yourself with the IaC language of your choice [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) or [Terraform](https://developer.hashicorp.com/terraform)
  - Familiarize yourself with the Radius [Recipe](https://docs.radapp.io/guides/recipes) concept
- - Follow this [how-to guide](https://docs.radapp.io/guides/recipes/howto-author-recipes/) to write your first recipe, register your recipe in the environment
+ - Follow this [how-to guide](https://docs.radapp.io/guides/recipes/howto-author-recipes/) to write your first Recipe, register your Recipe in the Environment

 ### Example Bicep Recipe for Redis Cache on Kubernetes